Loyola University Chicago logo

 1970

-Legally separated from the Jesuits, transitioning to lay control under a board of trustees.
+Legally separated from the Jesuits, transitioning to lay control.

 2015

-Established Arrupe College, a two-year college for low-income students.
+Established Arrupe College to increase access to education for low-income students.

 Schools & Colleges